Statutory Listed Buildings

 Grade II Buildings of special interest, which warrant every effort being made to preserve them (94% of all listed buildings).

-You can find out if your property is a listed building by using the street index:
+You can also find out if your property is a listed building by using the council's street index document:

 Listed buildings street index